Stability for the 3D Riemannian Penrose inequality: Introduction

-Our stability results can be taken as generalizations of the main theorem in \cite{DS'23}.
+Our stability results can be viewed as generalizations of the main theorem in \cite{DS'23}.
 In particular, the case when $A_0=0$ in Theorem \ref{Penrose-stability} was proved in \cite{DS'23}.
-Our proof to the main theorems will be built on the tools developed in \cite{DS'23} as well as some new techniques.
+Our proof of the main theorems will build upon the tools developed in \cite{DS'23}, as well as some new techniques.

-We give a remark about the topology used in these main theorems.
-It would be an interesting question to prove similar results for other topology.
-See for example \cite{LS14,LNN20, KKL21, Dong22} etc. and the references therein for related results.
-A key step in our proof is that we can develop $W^{1,2}$-convergence along the pointed measured Gromov-Hausdorff convergence modulo negligible spikes (c.f.
-Section \ref{conv-equations}).
-This type of analysis has been studied extensively in cases where the Ricci curvature has a uniform lower bound, see among others \cite{CheegerColding96, Gigli15} etc. So our analysis can be viewed as a generalization from Ricci curvature to scalar curvature, which may have its own interests.
+We give a remark on the boundary area perturbations in Theorem \ref{Penrose-stability}.
+Notice that in Theorem \ref{mass-cap-stability}, we can ensure that $\Sigma _i^{\mathrm{b}}$, the major part of the boundary of $E_i$, lies in a small neighborhood of the original boundary $\partial M_i$, but in Theorem \ref{Penrose-stability}, this is not necessarily true in general.
+In \cite[Example 5.2]{LS12}, Lee-Sormani constructed manifolds with almost equality in the Penrose inequality that are close to Schwarzschild spaces with a cylinder of arbitrary length appended to the boundary.
+See also \cite{ManScho15}.
+In other words, we need to cut out the long necks in these examples such that the remaining part has almost the same boundary area and is stable for the Penrose inequality.
+Such phenomena are consistent with our stability results.

-We also give a remark on the boundary area perturbations in the conclusions.
-Notice that this does not mean that the new boundary $\partial ^* \check{N}$ is inside a very small neighborhood of the original boundary $\partial M$.
-In \cite{ManScho15}, for some non-standard metric on $2$-sphere $(S^2, g)$, Mantoulidis-Schoen constructed a sequence of asymptotically flat $3$-manifolds $(M_i^3, g_i)$ with nonnegative scalar curvature such that $\partial M_i^3$ is isometric to $(S^2, g)$ and minimal, and ADM mass $m(g_i) \to \sqrt{\frac{\Area_g(S^2)}{16 \pi }} $.
-Also, outside a neighborhood of $\partial M_i$, which could be an arbitrarily long neck, $g_i$ is isometric to a Schwarzschild metric with mass $m(g_i)$.
-That is, we need to cut out the long necks in these examples such that the remaining part has almost the same boundary area and is stable for the Penrose inequality.
-Such phenomena coincide with our stability results.
-In particular, the submanifold $\check{N}_i$ in our stability results corresponds to the region where $g_i$ is the Schwarzschild metric constructed in Mantoulidis-Schoen's examples.
+It would also be an interesting question to prove similar results for other topologies.
+See, for example, \cite{LS12, LS14,LNN20, KKL21, Dong22}, etc., and the references therein for related results.